ankitpatial/mongodb-promises/README.md

 ## How to use it?

 ### In a big app.
-- Create a file may be db.js and put in below code.
+- Create a file may be db.js and put below code into that.
 ```
 var config      = require('config'),
     db          = require('mongodb-promises').db(config.db.host, config.db.name);
 module.exports = db;
 ```

-- Use this db.js that will make use of single db object.
+- Now you can use db.js any no. of time time making sure all sharing same db object instance.

 ```
 var db          = require('./db')